mingzhang-yin/CoCo/README.md

 accurate estimates of the causal model.

 # Paper Repository
-* This repository contains the code to implement all examples of CoCo as described in [Optimization-based Causal Estimation]() by Mingzhang Yin, Yixin Wang and David Blei.

 * The python scripts are included in the folder `src/`.
 The bash files to submit jobs to the cluster are included as `run.sh` (note that this depends on the machine and the bash file might need to be changed accordingly).

 * To generate data for wild animal classification, follow the steps describe in [this repo](https://github.com/fastforwardlabs/causality-for-ml).